Created by Dr. Irv Bromberg, University of Toronto, Canada

 A perpetual calendar reform is of prime importance, starting every year on the same weekday while conserving the traditional 7-day sabbatical cycle.
 The following recent precedents support conserving the sabbatical cycle as an absolute requirement:

-Minimal change isn’t important for calendar reform.
-Although it’s possible to make the Gregorian calendar perpetual without correcting any other deficiencies, if any change is to be made then we may as well correct every deficiency, to obtain an optimal outcome and enjoy all the benefits.
+isn’t important for calendar reform.
+Although it’s possible to make the Gregorian calendar perpetual without solving any other deficiencies (start every year on Saturday, February = 27 days in common years or = 34 days if the remainder of (71 × year + 200) / 400 is less than 71), when making any change we may as well solve every deficiency, to obtain an optimal outcome and enjoy all the benefits.

 The Symmetry454 or its sister Symmetry010 calendar reform will solve all of the Gregorian calendar deficiencies.